“I think what really stands out to me is that they’re very professional.”

 What did you find most impressive about Shakuro?

 I have been speaking to other agencies and considered hiring in-house developers as well.
 I think what really stands out to me is that they’re very professional.
 The project manager we have has just been excellent, and his communication has been great.
 He’s very responsive, which I think is one of the most important things.
 He replies to emails and calls, and he’s online when we need him to be.
+They’re just super-professional, and I always know what’s going on there.
 They always keep me up to date on holidays or if people are away.
 It feels as if they’re part of the company, really.

 “They’re just super-professional, and I always know what’s going on there.”

 I think it comes back to the timing.
 When you’re building new technology, sometimes it’s hard to estimate how long that’s going to take.
 Sometimes you just find out as you go along.
 At times, I think they need to manage that process a little better and manage their client’s expectations.
 I’ve given this feedback to them, and they are learning from that and they’ve been better recently.
 It’s something you just continue to learn as you’re building things.

 We’ve had really good feedback from our users.
 We haven’t had as many bugs as we expected.
 We got featured by Apple, and they commented on the design and quality.

 It’s a difficult thing to do, and they’ve gotten a lot better at it recently.
 They’ve improved a lot, and I appreciate that.